DroneBridge/ESP32/README.md

 ### Configuration
 1. Connect to the wifi `DroneBridge ESP32` with password `dronebridge`
 2. In your browser type: `dronebridge.local` (Chrome: `http://dronebridge.local`) or `192.168.2.1` into the address bar.
- **You might need to disable the cellular connection to force the browser to use the wifi connection**
+ **You might need to disable the cellular connection to force the browser to use the WiFi connection**
 3. Configure as you please and hit `save`

 ![DroneBridge for ESP32 web interface](wiki/dbesp32_webinterface.png)

 **Configuration Options:**
--   `ESP32 Mode`: ESP32 creates an access point or connects to an existing access point.
-Beware that the ESP32 will indefinitely search for the specified access point.
-You will need to re-flash the ESP32 to reset the settings!
+-   `ESP32 Mode`
+    -   `Access Point Mode`
+    ESP32 will create a Wi-Fi Access Point to which other ground control stations can connect to
+    -   `WiFi Client Mode`
+    ESP32 will connect to the specified WiFi Access Point.
+After 50 failed connection retries (~60 seconds) the ESP32 will temporarily switch to WiFi Access Point Mode with SSID `Failsafe DroneBridge ESP32` and password `dronebridge`.
+This mode allows you to check and change the configuration.
+On reboot the stored configuration will be loaded.
+                            In this mode the ESP32 can connect to WiFi and ESP-NOW (LR-Mode) devices.
+    -   `ESP-NOW Access Point Mode`
+    Launches an access point that is ESP-NOW enabled.
+ESP-NOW Access Point Mode makes the device invisible for non-ESP-NOW enabled devices.
+You will not be able to change the config!
+        You will have to manually erase the flash memory of the ESP32 and re-flash DroneBridge for ESP32 to get back into normal Wi-Fi Mode!
 -   `Wifi SSID`: Up to 31 character long
 -   `Wifi password`: Up to 63 character long
 -   `UART baud rate`: Same as you configured on your flight controller
 -   `GPIO TX PIN Number` & `GPIO RX PIN Number`: The pins you want to use for TX & RX (UART).
-See pin out of manufacturer of your ESP32 device **Flight controller UART must be 3.3V or use an inverter.**
+See pin out of manufacturer of your ESP32 device **Flight controller UART must be 3.3V or use an inverter.** If pins are the same for TX & RX the UART will not be opened.
 -   `UART serial protocol`: MultiWii based or MAVLink based - configures the parser
 -   `Transparent packet size`: Only used with 'serial protocol' set to transparent.
-Length of UDP packets
+Length of UDP packets in transparent mode
 -   `LTM frames per packet`: Buffer the specified number of packets and send them at once in one packet
 -   `Gateway IP address`: IPv4 address you want the ESP32 access point to have